 The Best Secured Credit Cards

-I recommend the Capital One® Secured MasterCard® or the Citi® Secured MasterCard®.
+I recommend the Capital One Platinum Secured Credit Card or the Citi® Secured MasterCard®.
 These are two major card issuers, the MasterCard is accepted nearly everywhere, and neither will gouge you with fees – which are common with some secured card issuers.
-A good third option is the Discover it Secured card.

 If you can’t get these cards, let me tell you how to evaluate a secured credit card because there are some scams out there: